chyy512/PedestrianNoncomplianceAnalysis/README.md

 # PedestrianNoncomplianceAnalysis

-This repository contains all datasets, Python scripts, and resources used for the honours thesis titled **"To Cross, or Not to Cross: Pedestrian Non-Compliance Modelling at Signalised Intersections in Sydney"** by Keng Io Choy.
+This repository contains all datasets, Python scripts, and resources used for the honours thesis titled **"To Cross, or Not to Cross: Pedestrian Non-Compliance Modelling at Signalised Intersections in Sydney"**.
 The project investigates pedestrian non-compliant behaviour at signalised intersections using statistical and machine learning methods, including Multiple Logistic Regression (MLR) and Hazard-Based Modelling (HBM).

 ---